Orion-CSAT/AEP/README.md

 NEXT Thruster:
 This is the second engine that has been tested in space, and was used in DART.
-Itès a gridded ion thruster, with slightly stockified values for mass and thrust.
+It's a gridded ion thruster, with slightly stockified values for mass and thrust.
 Later updates will likely give all of these engines more realistic mass and thrust values.

 Specs (Normal mode)